tjoskar/service-worker-exercises/README.md

 # Step 3

 If you now uncheck the box for "Update on reload" and reload the page you may see that we have a problem.
-The browser will never re-fetch the static files again :screem: We will never download new versions of e.g. index.html.
+The browser will never re-fetch the static files again :scream: We will never download new versions of e.g. index.html.
 That’s because we only lookup the files from the cache and never do a fetch.
 The browser will however reload the cache if you make a change to the server worker (sw.js).
 Why?

 Let's fix this problem.
 Let's create a function that response with a value from cache and then tries to fetch a new value from the server and update the cache if it succeeds.